|

 “Yeah, to be my companion.”

-“Agreed, but there’s more.
-Maybe you should ask Hellie what she is.
+“Facts—but she’s more.
+Maybe you could ask Hellie what she is.
 You’re her master.”

 “Then ask her in a way that she can understand.”